1984 Summer Olympics boycott: Change in leadership

+Konstantin Chernenko succeeded Yuri Andropov as Soviet leader on February 9, 1984.

 The timeline of when the Soviets ostensibly began their push to boycott suggests their decisionmaking turning point was precipitated by a change in leadership.
 Leonid Brezhnev was General Secretary during the 1980 Moscow Olympics and thus was the leader most affected and publicly embarrassed by the Americanled boycott.
 Brezhnev died in November 1982, and was replaced by Yuri Andropov.
 During the 15 months of Andropov's leadership, both in the Soviet Union and in other communist countries, preparations by their individual Olympic committees continued to progress with all-apparent intention of attending the 1984 Games.

-However, with Andropov's death in February 1984, the role of General Secretary was taken over by Konstantin Chernenko, who had been a close ally of Brezhnev, and thus more amenable to feelings of antipathy towards the Americans for the 1980 boycott.
-After Chernenko's succession as leader, a vast change in the Soviet attitude towards the Games could be seen, suggesting that the Soviet decision to boycott was uncertain till at least three months before the Olympics began, and was influenced by a change in leadership from Andropov to Chernenko.
+With Andropov's death in February 1984, the role of General Secretary was taken over by Konstantin Chernenko, who was a close ally of Brezhnev, and thus more amenable to feelings of antipathy towards the Americans for the 1980 boycott.
+After Chernenko's succession as leader, a vast change in the Soviet attitude towards the Games could be seen, suggesting that the Soviet decision to boycott was uncertain till at least three months before the Olympics began, and was influenced by the change in leadership from Andropov to Chernenko.

 Among those subscribing to the change in leadership as a component of the 'revenge' hypothesis was Peter Ueberroth, who expressed his views in a press conference on May 11, 1984, where he stated that the Soviet Union "withdrew from the Olympics to give America a taste of its own medicine".
 Ueberroth later indicated that the Soviet-led boycott might have been avoided if organizers of the Summer Games had communicated with Konstantin Chernenko when he took over his country's leadership, saying "In retrospect, we can be criticized for not recognizing that change in leadership, from an Andropov to Chernenko", and that the organizing committee "should have tried to redouble our efforts to make certain there were no problems that could have opened the door to the Soviet-led boycott by 14 nations", adding that "we have tried in every possible way to not have 1980 happen again in 1984, but it did happen".

 Paul Ziffren, Chairman of the Board of the LAOOC, shared Ueberroth's view on the effect of Andropov's death:

 "When he died and Chernenko came to power, the whole thing changed.
 Chernenko was always Leonid Brezhnev's man.
 Brezhnev never forgave the United States for the '80 boycott.
 And the change in Russian attitude in my mind was a change between Andropov and Chernenko, and once Chernenko came in there, we started getting completely opposite signals."